Skip to main content

 Overview

 Tritium decays by beta emission with a half-life of 12.32 years.
 It is produced in nuclear reactors by neutron irradiation of lithium-6.
 Tritium can also be produced in heavy water reactors as a byproduct of deuterium neutron capture.
 Supply chain considerations involve the availability of nuclear reactors, lithium targets, and tritium processing facilities.
 Logistical challenges include the safe handling and containment of a radioactive gas.
-Accessibility for developing countries is limited by the specialised facilities and regulatory requirements.
+Accessibility for developing countries is influenced by the specialised facilities and regulatory requirements.

 Maturity